OpenSourceEconomics/econ-project-templates/docs/source/getting_started/cookiecutter_dialogue.md

    **version** -- The version of your project.

-   **python_version** -- The python version, tested with 3.9 - 3.11.
+   **python_version** -- The python version, min 3.10, tested with 3.10 - 3.11.

    **conda_environment_name** -- Name of your conda environment.
 This should not be too long, since you need to type it often.
+Typically just the same as *project_slug*.

-   **create_conda_environment_at_finish** -- Just accept the default.
-If you don't, the same caveat applies as for the *project_slug*.
-If you really do not want a conda environment, type "x".
+   **create_conda_environment_at_finish** -- You can do so for convenience, but often it is useful to add packages to the environment file first so that it will serve your needs.

    **add_python_example** -- Whether to set up the example project in the Python programming language.